-Explaining the Industrial Revolution
+Rethinking the Industrial Revolution

-Industrial Revolution emerged in Europe because of developments
+Explaining the Industrial Revolution in Europe

 Now our recognition that these developments were European also allows us to recognize that Europe's dominance in a global sense, economically and politically, did not in fact begin with the initial expansion of maritime exploration of the late fifteenth and early sixteenth centuries—as maintained in the traditional narrative of European expansion defining world history.

 The importance of European exploration has been exaggerated because we previously thought that Europeans were the source of all the economic dynamism in the world.
 In fact, now that we have established that they weren't, we realize that Europe's economy was not superior to that of other parts of the world until a very late date, beginning basically with the Industrial Revolution.Read Lynda Shaffer's article "China, Technology, and Change," from the World History Bulletin.